alexeisavca/elmy/readme.md

 }
 ```

 That update function is a bit ugly, but we mentioned another way to listen for an action.
-That other way is patter matching,
+That other way is pattern matching,
 it matches the fragments of the action, so if you're listening for a ['foo', 'bar'] action, you could write

 ```js